End-to-End Full-Page Optical Music Recognition for Pianoform Sheet Music: Sheet Music Transformer

 \section{Sheet Music Transformer}

-In this paper, we present the \acf{SMT++}, which inherits from the \acf{SMT} network~\citep{RiosVila:Arxiv:2024}.
-This model is an autoregressive end-to-end neural network that generates the transcription of an input full page music score.
+The approach presented in this paper is built upon the \acf{SMT}, an autoregressive end-to-end neural network---\review{inspired by the \ac{DAN} architecture}~\citep{Coquenet:TPAMI:2023}---that generates a transcription of the music score image provided as input.
 The model consists of two fundamental components: an encoder and a decoder.
-The encoder is a feature extractor of the image $x$, which produces a feature map $x_e^{\prime}$.
-The decoder consists of an autoregressive conditioned language model that predicts the probability of each symbol of the vocabulary in a timestep given the output feature vector from the encoder and the previously generated symbols.
-This is formalized as:
+The encoder is a feature extractor that processes the image $x$ and produces a meaningful representation $x_e^{\prime}$.
+The decoder is an autoregressive language model that predicts at each time step the \review{next} symbol, based on the maximum a posteriori decision rule.
+In this respect the decision is conditioned on the prefix (previously generated symbols) and the representation from the encoder.
+This process is formalized as:

-where $\Sigma$ represents the symbol vocabulary used in order to encode the music content, $x$ is the input feature map and $t$ is the current timestep.
-A graphic scheme of the \ac{SMT++} is depicted in Figure \ref{fig:FP-SMT}.
+where $\Sigma$ represents the music-notation vocabulary of a music encoding language, and $t$ is the current timestep.
+A graphical representation of the \ac{SMT} is shown in Fig. \ref{fig:FP-SMT}.